 Life-giving death, a gift to mother nature

 When you make your appearance in this world, one thing is certain.
 One day you have to leave.
 The in-between is different as everybody’s life is different.
 You might be born in a poor or wealthy family.
 You might have very nice and understanding parents, you might not have any at all, or you might not get on well with them.

 Looking at different cultures, it is interesting what rituals are performed when somebody dies.
-I would like to tell you about some of them as there are often big differences from our own traditions.
+I would like to tell you about some of them, as there are often big differences from our own traditions.

 In this country, there are many different sects and sub-sects.
 This will contribute to some variations in the burial rituals.
 Hinduism is the third largest religion in the world and is estimated to include nearly a billion followers.
 According to Hindi philosophy, God is present in all of us and in the total universe.
-Our soul is divine and we live our life on earth to become aware of this divine essence.
+Our soul is divine and we live our life on earth to realize this divine essence.

 Our physical body dies, but our soul has no beginning and no end.
 Living many lives through reincarnation, the soul will reach its true nature and will unite with Brahman, the One.

 People of the Hindu faith prefer to be at home when death comes near.
-Like that, the whole family can be present.
+Like that, the entire family can be present.
 After departure, a 24-hour vigil takes place before cremation.
 One wears white as the color black is not appropriate, flowers are offered but not food.

-While in Western culture death is more a family ritual, in many places in Africa, it is more like a large public celebration, where one celebrates the life of the deceased one.
+While in Western culture death is more than a family ritual, in many places in Africa, it is more like a large public celebration, where one celebrates the life of the deceased one.
 The celebration depends on the cause of death and the deceased’s social status.

-It seems that the funerals in Ghana are the most extravagant and it is not seldom that the costs of the celebration can reach $15.000 to $20.000.
+It seems that the funerals in Ghana are the most extravagant, and it is not seldom that the costs of the celebration can reach $15.000 to $20.000.
 The more people come to mourn the deceased, the more respected and loved this person was.
 Often, the casket for the corpse represents the loved one’s profession or perhaps favorite object.
 Like an aircraft, shoe, animal, or pencil.

 In Nigeria, there is an unusual custom.
-When men die they are buried facing the east so they can see the sunrise.
+When men die, they are buried facing the east so they can see the sunrise.
 Women fare a worse lot.
 They are buried facing west.
 From that position, they can see the sunset and cook dinner for their husbands.
 There you see we are being kept busy even in our afterlife.

 The Inuit people

-The people of the Inuit tribe, live in the far northern areas of Alaska, Canada, Siberia, and Greenland.
+The people of the Inuit tribe live in the far northern areas of Alaska, Canada, Siberia, and Greenland.
 Due to the extreme cold and often a lack of food, the elderly who were of no use to the community would request suicide.
 Sometimes the person would be killed without request.

 The Aboriginal people believe that your soul will go to the land of the “Dreaming Ancestors”.
 In the past and in modern-day, burial and cremation are used.
 The death rituals are used to help with the safe passage of the spirit into the afterlife.
 In doing so, one hopes the spirit will not return and cause mischief.

-The belief in an endless life cycle is shared by many Native Americans.
+Many Native Americans share the belief in an endless life cycle.
 Birth, life, and death are all related.
-All tribes have great respect for the earth and their funeral practices have always been eco-friendly.
+All tribes have great respect for the earth, and their funeral practices have always been eco-friendly.
 Each tribe had its own funeral traditions but focused on helping the deceased person in the afterlife, leaving food and possessions.

 Some groups like the Nez Perce sacrificed the wives, slaves and favorite horse of the dead warrior.
 The Apache and Navajo were afraid of the ghosts of the deceased.
 They would quickly bury the corpse and burn the possessions and house of the deceased.
 The family would purify themselves and move somewhere else.

 I lived in Holland from the age of 3 and a half years to 15 and a half years.
 I lived in the more Protestant part of Holland.
 I remember a funeral for a very much loved person I used to call uncle.
-He was a famous astrologer and during the war, he had helped Jewish people escape from the Nazis.
+He was a famous astrologer and during the war; he had helped Jewish people escape from the Nazis.

 In 1998, my grandmother died at the age of 98.
 As I lived in Spain, I took the plane to assist at her funeral.
-It was a rather happy family reunion, especially for me, as I had not seen most of them for 17 years.
+It was a rather joyous family reunion, especially for me, as I had not seen most of them for 17 years.
 In the chapel at the cemetery, there was a service, with music and people giving speeches.

-Then we started walking behind the coffin, which was carried by 6 men in frac (tuxedo and top hat).
-It was February and cold but luckily no rain.
-However, there was a lot of fog, covering the 6 men up to their waist.
+Then we started walking behind the coffin which was carried by 6 men in frac (tuxedo and top hat).
+It was February and cold, but luckily no rain.
+However, there was a lot of fog covering the 6 men up to their waist.
 It was unusual to see my grandmother’s coffin floating in the air as it made its way to the family grave.

 Having lived on the Costa del Sol since 1976, I have assisted in quite a few funerals.
 The first one was Don Luis Leyva, the hotel director of one of the hotels where I worked as a tourist guide.
 He was also co-founder of the Lions club in Torremolinos.
-He was well known and that is why there were close to 200 people attending his funeral.
+He was well known, and that is why there were close to 200 people attending his funeral.

-First, there was a Catholic service with Cuerpo Presente meaning the corpse being present.
-Then we all walked to a huge wall on the cemetery, where there was the prepared niche.
+First, there was a Catholic service with Cuerpo Presente, meaning the corpse being present.
+Then we all walked to a huge wall in the cemetery where there was the prepared niche.
 While we were standing there, 2 men in blue overalls came and lifted the coffin into the niche with a small hydraulic lift.
-Then they placed a stone plate over the entrance, took a huge tube of silicon, and sealed it around.
+Then they placed a stone plate over the entrance, took an enormous tube of silicon, and sealed it around.